ofir1080/hole-filling-algorithm/README.md

 ## Unit tests

 Finding the boundary of the hole was a quite a challenge for me compare to other actions.
 I tried to implement is as simple, efficient and readable as possible.
-I have build quite a few unit tests for this function using jUnit.
+I have built quite a few unit tests for this function using jUnit.
 To run all tests:

 ```
 ./gradlew test --tests holefill.ImageProcessTest